Course Description

 Integration:

-• Design methods to improve quality of life in the every-day home.
+- Design methods to improve energy efficiency in an every-day home.

 Human Dimension: